-To assess the model's performance in representing the physical regime of the North Pacific, we compare the physical manifestation of ENSO in ESM2.6 to a suite of observational data sets.
-In addition, we expand on this evaluation by comparing ESM2.6 to its GFDL precursor model, ESM2M, which has a horizontal oceanic resolution of 1°.
+To assess the model's performance in representing the physical regime of the North Pacific, we compare the physical manifestation of ENSO in GFDL-ESM2.6 to a suite of observational data sets.
+In addition, we expand on this evaluation by comparing ESM2.6 to its precursor model, GFDL-ESM2M, which has a horizontal oceanic resolution of 1°.
 We use a 500-year preindustrial ESM2M control run without transient atmospheric CO2 forcing.
 Since we analyze normalized values, differences in the magnitude of ENSO and its impact on the CalCS ecosystem would be taken into account between the two runs, including the possible influence of different atmospheric CO2 concentrations.

-A comparison of climatological SST from the Hadley Center (HadISST) and sea level pressure (SLP) from NCEP reanalysis over the North Pacific reveals that both models simulate well the climatological mean SST signal and range as well as the position and magnitude of the North Pacific High pressure system off the southern US West Coast and the Aleutian Low in the Gulf of Alaska (Fig. 1a, d, and g).
+10 A comparison of climatological SST and sea level pressure (SLP) over the North Pacific reveals that both models simulate well the climatological mean SST signal and range as well as the position and magnitude of the North Pacific High pressure system off the southern US West Coast and the Aleutian Low in the Gulf of Alaska (Fig. 1a, d, and g).
 During El Niño (La Niña), both models represent the composite average SST signals over the whole North Pacific with positive (negative) SST anomalies along the equator and in the Gulf of Alaska and negative (positive) SST anomalies in the subtropical gyre around 30°N (Fig. 1, b, c, e, f, h, and i).
 Both models also simulate the intensification (weakening) of the Aleutian Low during El Niño (La Niña), though the changes are overestimated and biases in orientation relative to the observed record are apparent.
 It should be noted that both the orientation and position of the Aleutian Low in the observations and in ESM2.6 are likely affected by the limited number of events present in both time series and could lead to a bias in the results (Deser et al., 2017).

-To shed light on the vertical structure of temperature and density, we compare four vertical offshore cross-sections from the ESM2.6 and ESM2M models to output from a Regional Ocean Modeling System (ROMS) reanalysis of the CalCS (Fig. 2).
-We chose to use the ROMS reanalysis as a comparison as it has a high spatiotemporal resolution and combines the strengths of individual data sources with those of an unconstrained (i.e., no data assimilation) ocean model, to yield a product that is more useful than either of those alone.
-The offshore cross-sections are located at 44°N, 40°N, 36°N, and 32°N for the 222 km closest to the US West Coast.
-The 1980-2010 ROMS reanalysis covers the CalCS at 0.1° (~10 km) resolution, assimilates available satellite (SST, SSH) and in situ (temperature, salinity) data (see Neveu et al. (2016) for details), and has been used extensively to describe CalCS physical dynamics, particularly in response to ENSO variability (Jacox et al., 2015b, a, 2016).
-ESM2.6 and the ROMS reanalysis show similar results for the composite difference between warm and cold ENSO events, indicating a significantly improved representation of the CalCS ENSO response in ESM2.6 relative to ESM2M.
+To shed light on the vertical structure of temperature and density along the US West Coast, we compare four vertical offshore cross-sections from the ESM2.6 and ESM2M models to output from a Regional Ocean Modeling System (ROMS) reanalysis of the CalCS (Fig. 2).
+The 1980-2010 ROMS reanalysis covers the CalCS at 0.1° (\sim 10 km) resolution, assimilates available satellite (SST, SSH) and in situ (temperature, salinity) data (see Neveu et al. (2016) for details), and has been used extensively to describe CalCS physical dynamics, particularly in response to ENSO variability (Jacox et al., 2015b, a, 2016).
+ESM2.6 and the ROMS reanalysis show very similar results for the composite difference between warm and cold ENSO events, indicating a significantly improved representation of the CalCS ENSO response in ESM2.6 relative to ESM2M.
 All three models agree on the sign of the temperature anomalies during El Niño (although ESM2M underestimates the magnitude of these anomalies), and ESM2.6 and ROMS highlight the largest temperature anomalies in the nearshore region and above 150 m water depth.
 All three models agree that density surfaces tend to deepen during El Niño (green lines) and shoal during La Niña (blue lines), with a difference in depth of up to 30 m between mean El Niño and La Niña conditions.